 Problem: Corrosion and salt in the overhead line and downstream equipment.

 Best practice: Continuous wash water injection to prevent or remove corrosive build-up.
-Use of computational modeling to determine the optimal injection points, dispersion and coverage to prevent formation and salt removal.
-Injectors with WhirlJet® hollow cone and FullJet® full cone spray nozzles that produce small- to medium-size drops and uniform coverage.
+Injectors equipped with WhirlJet® hollow cone and FullJet® full cone spray nozzles are widely used.
+The nozzles produce small- to medium-sized drops and uniform coverage.
 Also, use CFD to determine the optimal dispersion, coverage and injector placement for corrosion prevention.

 6. VGO Wash Bed Spray Header

-Problem: Maintain wet zones in the wash bed – dry zones can form coke and lead to higher pressure drops in the column
+Problem: Prevent dry zones in the wash bed that produce coke formation and result in higher pressure drops in the column.